 When applying our hashing algorithm to our secret message we get a checksum of 23.

 We will now append this checksum at the end of the message before sending it.
 Our new message is now:

 The recipient of this message will run the same hashing algorithm with the content of the message.
 They will then compare the resulting checksum with the checksum that has been received.
 If the two checksums are equal, they can be fairly confident that the message is genuine.

-If an enemy intercepts the message and try to alter it, they will not know how the checksum was calculated.
+If an enemy intercepts the message and tries to alter it, they will not know how the checksum was calculated.
 Hence they may change the content of the message but will not be able to recalculate the right checksum.
-(Provided that your hashing algorithm is not as obvious as calculating the number of characters as this would be a very easy algorithm to guess and recreate).
+(Provided that your hashing algorithm is not as obvious as calculating the number of characters in the message: This would be a very easy algorithm to guess and recreate).

 A message which has been tampered with by an enemy may look like this:

 When the recipient receives this message, they will apply the same hashing algorithm and get a checksum of 24.
 When comparing this with the checksum of the received message they will realise that both checksums do not match and hence will be able to identify that the message is invalid: It has either been produced by someone who does not know the hashing algorithm in use, or it has been tampered with before reaching its recipient.
 In both case the recipient will have to discard this message as it is not reliable.

 Hashing Algorithms for Integrity Validation

 To summarise what we have learned so far, the idea of a hashing algorithm used for integrity validation is to provide some assurance that a transferred message or file has arrived intact, that it has not been altered on its way to the recipient.